Online Business Administration Degrees

 Is an online business administration degree as good as on-campus?

 Yes.
-Online and on-campus business administration programs typically share the same curriculum standards, accreditation, and degree titles.
-Transcripts from accredited online programs typically do not distinguish between delivery formats.
+Online and on-campus business administration programs typically share the same curriculum standards, faculty, accreditation, and degree titles.
+Transcripts from accredited online programs generally do not distinguish between delivery formats, so employers see the same credential.
+See online vs on-campus for a closer comparison.

 Why does accreditation matter for business programs?